UV is a challenging and rewarding year as the girls prepare to sit their GCSEs and choose their A Level options.

 A Level Taster Day and Information Evening & Sixth Form Open Evening

-The Upper V are Sixth Formers for the day, attending A Level taster lessons and joining the Lower VI in the VI Form Common Room.
+The Upper V are Sixth Formers for the day, attending A Level taster lessons and joining the Lower VI in the Priory 6 Common Room.
 This is followed up with an information evening for parents and girls about the various A Level options available to girls at St Augustine’s Priory.

 Girls also attend the Sixth Form Open Evening to find out more about moving up to life in our vibrant Sixth Form.